oracle-livelabs/security/story-hack/story-hack.md

 | 2| Detect and mitigate the risk of data exfiltration through an application | <15 minutes||
 | 3| Detect and mitigate data exfiltration from the database | <15 minutes||

-## Task 1: Prevent data exfiltration by bypassing database access controls
+## Task 1: Data exfiltration by bypassing database access controls

 Acting while remaining silent is a golden rule for any good attacker.
 Anything that can be done far away from the target is preferred because the closer the attacker gets to the target, the greater their risk of being caught.